ikuhamada/state-doc/manual.rst

 	Description:

-	Use this key word to perform a simple STM simulation based on the Tersoff-Hamann theory.
+	Use this keyword to perform a simple STM simulation based on the Tersoff-Hamann theory.

 STM